-I am a jazz writer, improviser, trombonist, and scholar currently based in Wellesley, Massachusetts.
+I am a writer, improviser, organizer, and trombonist currently based in Easthampton, Massachusetts, USA.
 To read more about me, feel free to check out this page: About Alex.

 Here’s what I wrote about Lubricity when I started the blog: